10.3.1 Budget Availability takes Precedence

 The above rules will be waived only for special events such as open days, at which times access to most areas of the buildings will be strictly limited and controlled.

 - Contractors and equipment installation engineers doing work in the buildings must register at the Security Office by the Lab 1 loading dock, and will then be given an armband and Security card with limited access.

 - Vendors and others making sales calls or coming to OIST for meetings, product seminars, etc. should make an appointment, enter the campus at the Tunnel Entrance (OIST gallery) on the ground level, register at the security desk, and meet their OIST contact at the meeting tables on Level A of the Center Buildings, on Level C of Lab 2 just inside the Skywalk entrance, or in the Cafeteria.
 Such visitors will not be issued with a Security card and will not be permitted entry to the labs unless specifically invited and hosted by a member of faculty.

-- In principle, lab supply deliveries should be picked up from the Supply Center (Procurement) by unit staff, and take acceptance inspection by supply center staff.
+- In principle, lab supply deliveries should be delivered to Logistics Center, and the deliverables should be picked up from the Logistics Center by unit staff after acceptance inspection performed by Inspection Staff of Logistics Team.
 However, vendors making regular deliveries to labs may continue to be given access to the Lab areas, provided they do not undertake unsolicited sales activities.

-- Mail and courier deliveries at Supply center, and will be distributed to units by Supply Center (Procurement) staff (printed materials only).
-However all packages, boxes, etc. should be picked up from the Supply Center by unit staff, and take acceptance inspection by supply center staff.
+- All mails and courier services are delivered to Logistics Center, and will be distributed to units by Logistics Team staff (printed materials only).
+However all packages, boxes, etc. should be picked up from the Logistics Center by unit staff after acceptance inspection performed by Inspection Staff of the Logistics Team.

 NOTE: Safety Training